15 Best Walks in the World Everyone Should Experience

 7. El Camino de Santiago: Spain

 There are many points of departure to embark on El Camino de Santiago, or the Way of St. James.
-Since the Middle Ages, Christian pilgrims from around the world have made their way to the holy cathedral of Santiago de Compostela.
+Since the Middle Ages, Christian pilgrims worldwide have made their way to the holy cathedral of Santiago de Compostela.
 Each year, thousands of the pious, as well as the curious, hike, bike or ride on horseback to Galicia, a region of rolling, green hills in northwestern Spain.

 Designated as a UNESCO World Heritage Route, the route from the French-Spanish border — the French Way — guides modern pilgrims and travelers to Santiago de Compostela.
 One of the holiest Christian cities in the world, Santiago de Compostela is also a university town and serves as a central marketplace for the farmers of Galicia.